Living Fully, Even Now

 This is the second kind.

-She is someone you may not know.
+She is someone you may or may not know.

 She wakes early because sleep has become lighter these days.
 Morning arrives gently.
 There is a moment, just before she rises, when she feels the weight of what she is living with.